WELCOME ABOARD THE FIRST TRUE HYBRID YACHT.

 HYBRID DRIVE SYSTEm

-Greenline Hybrid can collect, store and use electrical energy from the sun, from the shore pick-up or from the main engine driven generator.
+Greenline Yachts can collect, store and use electrical energy from the sun, from the shore pick-up or from the main engine driven generator.
 With a solar array and a Hybrid drive electric unit the yacht is a mobile power station providing a constant supply of AC power (230 or 120 VAC) on board.

 The user-friendly and reliable hybrid drive system (protected) consists of the following elements: